BernzSed/axios-isomorphic-push/readme.md

 By running client-side code on the server first, we can find out exactly what API requests the client will make, and make those requests on the server first.

 ### About push promises:
 Push promises are a feature of HTTP/2.
-When requesting a webpage, the server can also promise to send other related files (like css, js, images, or even api calls) soon after, so the client doesn't have to request them.
+When serving a webpage, the server can also promise to send other related files (like css, js, images, or even api calls), so the client doesn't have to request them.
 [More info](https://en.wikipedia.org/wiki/HTTP/2_Server_Push)

+## Usage

+`import prepareAxios from 'axios-isomorphic-push'`.

+Call it just before server-side rendering.
+The function takes two arguments:

+`prepareAxios(response, [axios])`

+- `response` – [`<Http2ServerResponse>`](https://nodejs.org/api/http2.html#http2_class_http2_http2serverresponse) for the currently rendering webpage.
+- `axios` – (Optional) Either an instance of axios created by `axios.create()`, or a [config object](https://github.com/axios/axios#creating-an-instance) to pass into `axios.create()`.

+On the client side, simply use `axios.create()` instead.

 ## Example:

-Create an isomorphic React website.
+This is an example of an isomorphic React website.

 In this example, componentWillMount() runs twice; once on the client and once on the server.
 However, the API call is only made once, because the browser will use the pushed data instead.